 The process of stock market prediction using machine learning

 Is it possible to predict stock prices and plan your investments accordingly?
 Yes, it is partly possible.
-We can not ever be certain about stock prices due to a lot of factors that are put to effect in as little as seconds.
-The markets are fast and they are always changing at tremendous rapidity.
-Always being affected by a plethora of factors belonging to psychological, social, and financial domains.
+However, we can never be sure about stock prices due to many factors that can be implemented in seconds.
+The markets are fast and constantly changing, affecting many psychological, social, and financial aspects.

-Thus the predictions, if there is any chance of being accurate, must be fast and take into account all the aspects that can affect the prices.
+Thus, if there is any chance of accuracy, the predictions must be fast and consider all the factors affecting the prices.
 In simple words, that feat is impossible to achieve.
-All the publicly published data that can affect the stock prices have already affected the same and predicting them beforehand is like predicting the future like a boss.
-Analyzing these gargantuan data sets that consist of prices and correlating changes in associated factors is humanly impossible.
-Stock market prediction using machine learning comes into play precisely at this juncture and helps a human trader with the quotient of speed.
+All the publicly published data that can affect the stock prices have already affected the same, and predicting them is like predicting the future like a boss.
+Analyzing these vast data sets that analyse prices and correlate changes in associated factors is humanly impossible.
+Stock market prediction using machine learning comes into play precisely at this juncture and helps a human trader with the speed quotient.

 The basics

-The stock or equity market is a place where ventures and commercial entities can sell a part of their ownership in the form of shares.
-The buyer in this case is the public.
-Based on a company’s performance and a plethora of factors, the prices are determined and put to effect in a fraction of a second.
-The stock market helps a company to draw investments and secure the future with public support.
+The stock or equity market is where ventures and commercial entities can sell a part of their ownership in the form of shares.
+The buyer, in this case, is the public.
+Based on a company’s performance and many factors, the prices are determined and implemented in a fraction of a second.
+The stock market helps companies attract investments and secure the future with public support.

-The prices of stocks are a dynamic variable, always changing based on sales, demands, irrational and rational behaviors, etc. Stock markets are great for those looking for a lot of wealth gain in a short time, but with significant risks.
-A machine learning algorithm can predict stocks that exist for the sole purpose of ensuring the security of the wealth invested in a certain stock.
+Stock prices are dynamic variables, constantly changing based on sales, demands, irrational and rational behaviours, etc. Stock markets are great for those looking to gain wealth quickly but have significant risks.
+A machine learning algorithm can predict stocks solely to ensure the security of the wealth invested in them.

 The prediction fundamentals

-Linear regression is a classic statistical method for the prediction of stock prices based on the analysis of relations between dependent and independent variables.
-The independent variables are taken into account based on the past trends and regression is drawn based on their changes over the years.
-These data sets we are discussing are easily available and can be accessed by almost anyone.
+It is a classic statistical method for predicting stock prices by analysing relations between dependent variables.
+The independent variables are based on past trends, and regression is drawn based on their changes over the years.
+These data sets are readily available and can be accessed by almost anyone.

-In linear regression the process by which the value of a contentious variable is predicted while taking into account an important independent variable.
-For example, a regression analysis can be done for understanding the sales figure of umbrellas in the light of annual rainfall.
-Here, the input variable is known or can be measured which is annual rainfall.
-The target dependent variable here is the sale of umbrellas.
+Linear regression is the process of predicting a contentious variable’s value while considering an important independent variable.
+For example, a regression analysis can be done to understand the sales figures for umbrellas in light of annual rainfall.
+Here, the input variable, yearly rainfall, is known or can be measured: variable here is the sale of umbrellas.

-The independent variable in this case occupies the X-axis and the dependent variable is placed on the Y. And after the points are plotted a line is drawn through the closest region of all the points.
-After the regression is optimized the classic Y = mX+C is applied and the value of the coefficient is identified.
+In this case, the independent variable occupies the X-axis, and the dependent variable is placed on the Y. After plotting the points, a line is drawn through the closest region of all the points.
+After the regression, the classic Y = mX+C is optimized, and the coefficient is identified.
 An algorithm like this can be stored and used in the future with collaborating regression algorithms that assign the same dependent variable in the light of different independent variables.

-LSTMs in the case of stock prediction is somewhat more effective than regression.
-They are used for understanding the long-term dependencies of variables.
-Long, short-term memory networks consist of different layers, four layers to be exact with dedicated roles to play.
+LSTMs are somewhat more effective than regression in stock prediction.
+They are used to understand the long-term dependencies of variables.
+Long—and short-term memory networks consist of different layers, four layers to be exact, each with dedicated roles.

-The process is executed in three major steps
+The process is executed in three significant steps

 Step 1